TheFallenWarrior/FFOnline/README.md

 ## Limitations

  - Networking is plain text only; support for encryption, compression, or MUD-specific protocols (e.g. GMCP, MSSP, etc.) is not planned
- - No persistent data is stored, your account and game progress are lost as soon as you disconnect; data storage in a database is not a planned feature
+ - No persistent data is stored, your account and game progress are lost as soon as you disconnect
- - Random numbers are generated using `java.util.Random`, as FFOnline does not reimplement the original RNG algorithm.
-If you are well-acquainted to FF1's behavior, you might notice some deviation.
+ - Random numbers are generated using `java.util.Random`, as FFOnline does not implement the original RNG algorithm.
+If you are well-acquainted to FF1's behavior, you might notice some deviation

 ## How to Build